thanos-io/thanos/docs/components/store.md

                                  Path to YAML file that contains object store configuration.
 See format details:
                                  https://thanos.io/tip/thanos/storage.md/#configuration
+      --pushdown.max-samples=5000000
+                                 Maximum samples that could be loaded into memory when executing a query via the QueryAPI.
+      --pushdown.query-timeout=120s
+                                 Timeout of a query sent via the QueryAPI.
       --request.logging-config=<content>
                                  Alternative to 'request.logging-config-file'
                                  flag (mutually exclusive).
 Content of YAML file